genesiscommunitysuccess/docs/docs/02_creating-applications/01_getting-ready-to-develop/01_running-applications/03_gradle-deploy-plugin.md

 This special piece of Gradle DSL makes the zip file of the distribution available on the class path so it can be resolved by the deploy plugin.

-### Deploy target configurations
+### Target deployments
+There are several possible configurations for your deployment.
+For each one, you need to set up your gradle.properties file in a specific way:

+- Windows Subsystem for Linux (WSL)
+- a local Linux host
+- a remote Linux host (via SSL)

 #### WSL

-If your development workstation is a Windows machine, then you can [use WSL](/creating-applications/getting-ready-to-develop/running-applications/options/using-wsl-setup/) to have Genesis set-up locally.
+If your development workstation is a Windows machine, then you can use [WSL](/creating-applications/getting-ready-to-develop/running-applications/options/using-wsl-setup/) to have Genesis set-up locally.

 To configure this, open `gradle.properties` from the server/jvm folder and add the following entries: